MatthewGerber/rlai/docs/index.md

 alternatives.

 # Installation, Use, and Development
-The `rlai` code is distributed via [PyPI](https://pypi.org/project/rlai/) and can be installed with `pip install rlai`.
+The RLAI code is distributed via [PyPI](https://pypi.org/project/rlai/) and can be installed with `pip install rlai`.
 There are several ways to use the package.

-* Incorporate `rlai` into another project:  See the [example repository](https://github.com/MatthewGerber/rlai-dependency-example) for how a project can be structured to consume the `rlai` package functionality within source code.
+* Incorporate RLAI into another project:  See the [example repository](https://github.com/MatthewGerber/rlai-dependency-example) for how a project can be structured to consume the RLAI package functionality within source code.

-* Use `rlai` directly
+* Use RLAI directly
-    * Most of the `rlai` functionality is exposed via the companion JupyterLab notebook.
+    * Most of the RLAI functionality is exposed via the companion JupyterLab notebook.
 See the [JupyterLab guide](jupyterlab_guide.md) for more information.
-    * Using `rlai` from the command-line interface (CLI) is demonstrated in the case studies below and is also explored in the [CLI guide](cli_guide.md).
+    * Using RLAI from the command-line interface (CLI) is demonstrated in the case studies below and is also explored in the [CLI guide](cli_guide.md).

 Looking for a place to dig in?
 Below are a few ideas organized by area of interest.